Mountain tips for newbies

 Hummingbirds are one of the most rewarding things of mountain life.
 Like clockwork, they arrive in the spring and stay until their food source dries up.
 Bring the feeders in when the temperatures drop.

 Regarding feeders — there is a right way to do that too — a fail-proof recipe.
-Take one cup sugar and add 4 cups of tap water (boiled to remove any impurities) and to help dissolve the sugar.
+Take 1 cup sugar and add 4 cups of tap water (boiled to remove any impurities) and to help dissolve the sugar.
 Allow to cool and fill the feeder about a third of the way and seal the remaining sugar water in a jar and refrigerate for up to a week.
 Try to keep the feeder in a shaded area, if at all possible and replace the sugar water every two days to prevent sickening the birds with mold growth.
+And resist the urge to add red dye, as it is extremely harmful to them.

 Mountain time is a real thing

 The speed limits are lower for a reason.
-One never know when an elk or a deer might step into the road and cause a wreck.
+One never knows when an elk or a deer might step into the road and cause a wreck.
 Slow down.

 Wildlife are not pets

-Bears have learned that the presence of humans mean food, so eliminate the risk an unpleasant encounter with the local bear by keeping trash sealed up until trash day.
-And it wouldn't be a bad idea to carry bear repellant, especially at night.
+Bears have learned that the presence of humans means food, so eliminate the risk an unpleasant encounter with the local bear by keeping trash sealed up until trash day.
+And it wouldn’t be a bad idea to carry bear repellent, especially at night.

 Keep all trash inside a secured area until collection day.
 If that’s not possible, keep food waste in a bag in the freezer and place those in the trash as close to collection time as possible.